francois-rd/semantic-volatility/README.md

 These two steps only rely on the output of the step `time-series` and not on any previous steps.
 The output of `time-series` is provided in `experiments/main/model/time_series`.

-Each of these two steps only takes a few seconds to run and produces output files in `experiments/main/results`, some of which were used in the final report.
+These two steps only takes a few seconds to run and produces output files in `experiments/main/results`, some of which were used in the final report.
 Feel free to explore the plots that didn't make the cut to gain a richer understanding of the main results.

 ## Additional notes